Make a Waterproof Garden Sculpture

 To see the second video post in this series, click here.

-The armature you can see me making in the video can be used under a hard coat, like the one I’ll be using, or you can use paper strips and paste or paper mache clay, instead.
+The armature you can see me making in the video at the top of this page can be used under a hard waterproof coat, like the one I’ll be using, or you can use paper strips and paste or paper mache clay, instead, if you want to keep your gnome inside.

 How to Make a Gnome – the Armature: